Private currency: Complementary currencies

 England has had the Totnes pound since it was launched by Transition Towns Totnes Economics and Livelihoods Group in March 2007; A Totnes Pound is equal to one pound sterling and is backed by sterling held in a bank account.
 As at September 2008, about 70 businesses in Totnes were accepting the Totnes Pound.
 Other local currencies launched since then include the Lewes Pound (2008), the Brixton Pound (2009), the Stroud Pound (2009) and the Bristol Pound, which also allows for electronic payments.

 Austria had the Wörgl Experiment from July 1932 to September 1933.

 Bavaria, Germany, has had the Chiemgauer since 2003.
 As of 2011 there were over 550,000 in circulation.

 Since starting in 2006, the "City Initiative Karlsruhe" has issued the Karlsruher which has no nominal value.
 Every coin has the value of 50 Eurocents and is primarily used in parking garages.

 As of 2009, 120 companies in Karlsruhe accept the Karlsruher and usually grant a discount when paid with it.

-Breadcoin was created in Washington DC in 2016 to address food insecurity and has a value of $2.20 when used at over 60 participating food vendors.

 In Canada, numerous complementary currencies are in use, such as the Calgary Dollar and Toronto dollar.
 However private currencies in Canada cannot be referred to as being legal tender and many private currencies (as well as loyalty programs) avoid the word "dollar", using names like "coupons" or "bucks", to avoid confusion.
 Examples include: Canadian Tire money and Pioneer Energy's Bonus Bucks.

+Thailand's township Amphoe Kut Chum once issued its own local currency called Bia Kut Chum: Bia is Thai for cowry shell, which was once used as small change, and still so used in metaphorical expressions.

+To side-step implications that the community intended their scrip as an unlawful substitute for currency, it issues barter coupons called Boon Kut Chum.

 Customer reward and loyalty programs operated by businesses are sometimes counted as private currencies.
 However, though "points" or "miles" may be exchangeable for merchandise or travel from the program sponsor, most of them lack the key element for currency of being a medium of exchange transferable to other individuals and usable as payment for items from other vendors.
 A few programs do have "partnerships" allowing this to some extent, and permit the transfer of points or miles.
 Some startups, such as the Canadian website Points.com, have sought to make loyalty "points" more currency-like by creating an exchange where points from one loyalty program can be traded for points in other such programs.